Skip to content

 3. Clone the repo — Sparse-checkout github.com/anthropics/skills

-4. Find the skill — Recursively search for a directory named pdf containing SKILL.md
+4. Find the resource — Recursively search for a directory named pdf containing SKILL.md (or RALPH.md for a ralph)

 5. Install to each tool — Copy the skill directory to each configured tool's skills folder (e.g., .claude/skills/pdf/, .cursor/skills/pdf/)